Shaan Hundal: Club career

 In January 2023, Hundal joined newly-established Canadian Premier League side Vancouver FC.
 On April 22, he scored the first ever goal in the club's history, opening the score-sheet in an eventual 2-1 league win against York United FC, which also represented Vancouver's first ever victory.
 He began the season on a hot streak, scoring five goals in the first nine matches, ultimately finishing the season with six goals and added one assist, the club declined his option for the 2024 season.

 In November 2023, he returned to Valour FC, ahead of the 2024 season, signing a multi-year contract.
 The club had previously attempted to sign him in the summer of 2023, but was not able to reach a deal with Vancouver on a move.
 He scored seven goals in his debut season with the club, including six in his final 13 appearances.

 In July 2025, he moved to York United in a player swap, with Markiyan Voytsekhovskyy moving to Valour FC in return, signing for the remainder of 2025 with an option for 2026.
 On August 24, 2025, he scored four goals in a 5-1 victory over Pacific FC, becoming the second player in league history to do so.

+In January 2026, he signed with Brooklyn FC in the USL Championship.
+In late July 2026, Hundal was loaned to Pacific FC in the Canadian Premier League.

 International career

 In November 2013, Hundal made his debut in the Canadian youth program at a Canada U15 identification camp.
 After attending multiple camps with the Canada U15, Canada U17, and Canada U18 teams, he was called up to the Canada U20 team for the first time for a camp in November 2016.
 He was subsequently named to the roster for the 2017 CONCACAF U-20 Championship, where he scored his first international goal against Antigua and Barbuda U20 on February 23, 2017.
 In January 2018, he was called to a camp with the Canada U23 team.

+In 2026, he expressed interest in representing the India national football team.

 Personal life

-Hundal speaks fluent English and Punjabi.
-His favourite soccer players include Luis Suarez and Sergio Agüero, and he is also a fan of Manchester City.
+Hundal is of Punjabi Indian descent, and speaks fluent English and Punjabi.
+His favourite soccer players include Luis Suárez and Sergio Agüero, and he is also a fan of Manchester City.